Luca-Hu/Shopme_APP/README.md

 3、You can sign in Beth's customer account : **Email: beth@gmail.com , Password:tester**

-Customer-side's homepage is "products" module, you can click the categories images to browser the products under the categories, or search a product using search bar under nav bar.
+Customer-side's homepage is "products" module, you can select any category image to browser the products under the category, or you can search a specific product using search bar above the major form.

-You can click "Sign in" button to sign in a customer account or click "Sign up" button to sign up a new customer account.
+You can clickon "Sign in" button to login a customer account or click on "Sign up" button to sign up a new customer account.
 After you sign in, you can see a new nav bar for your account, that means you can use "Cart" and "Orders" module.
 You can place order in "Cart" module, and view the order details in "Orders" module.
 Meanwhile, in admin-side application, you order data will appear in "Orders" module.

 ------------